 Treasury provides pre-closing unexpended balances through GTAS.
 The GTAS team requests that agencies log on to GTAS and verify their TAFS accounts.
 Agencies should contact firstname.lastname@example.org for assistance if they:

 The pre-closing unexpended balances provided through GTAS agree with the ending balances shown on the CARS/GWA Account Statement for September.
 The pre-closing balances cannot be changed in GTAS.
 Agencies should verify reported data immediately to assure that appropriations of fund symbols and pre-closing unexpended balances presented in GTAS agree.
-If an agency discovers discrepancies when reviewing year-end balances in GTAS it should contact BRD at firstname.lastname@example.org to request adjustments.
+If an agency discovers discrepancies when reviewing year-end balances in GTAS, it should contact the Budget Reporting Branch (BRB) at email@example.com to request adjustments.

-SF 1218/1221: Statement of Accountability and Transactions (Foreign Service Account).
-BRD instructs agencies to submit their adjusted transactions through the GWA System ATM.
+BRB instructs agencies to submit their adjusted transactions through the CARS ATM.

-BRD reserves the right to review and determine if it will accept adjustments based on established criteria.
-If BRD accepts and approves the proposed adjustment, the adjustment is subsequently released to CARS, which then updates pre-closing balances immediately.
-BRD accepts requests for adjustments for inclusion in the publication of the Combined Statement of Receipts, Outlays, and Balances of the United States Government.
-See the Year-end Closing Bulletin on the TFM website at http://tfm.fiscal.treasury.gov/v1/bull.html for specific timeframes.
-Once the adjustments have been processed, BRD notifies agencies that they may proceed to complete and submit their GTAS data.
-In early December, agencies can access their final September data through the GWA Account Statement Application.
+BRB reserves the right to review and determine if it will accept adjustments based on established criteria.
+If BRB accepts and approves the proposed adjustment, the adjustment is subsequently released to CARS, which then updates pre-closing balances immediately.
+BRB accepts requests for adjustments for inclusion in the publication of the Combined Statement of Receipts, Outlays, and Balances of the United States Government.
+For specific times, see the Year-end Closing Bulletin located on the TFM Volume I Bulletin page.
+Once the adjustments have been processed, BRB notifies agencies that they may proceed to complete and submit their GTAS data.
+In early December, agencies can access their final September data through the CARS Account Statement Application.

 4250.40—Certification of Reports